List of loanwords in Chinese

 Loanwords have entered written and spoken Chinese from many sources, including ancient peoples whose descendants now speak Chinese.
 In addition to phonetic differences, varieties of Chinese such as Cantonese and Shanghainese often have distinct words and phrases left from their original languages which they continue to use in daily life and sometimes even in Mandarin.
-As a result of long-term direct relationships with northern peoples, starting from the pre-Christ period, there are many exchanges of words.
+As a result of long-term direct relationships with northern peoples, starting from the Qin-Han period, there have been many exchanges of words.
 In addition, there were times when northern tribes dominated China.
-Similarly, northern dialects include relatively greater numbers of loanwords from nearby languages such as Turkic, Mongolian, and Manchu(Tungusic).
+As a result, there are also a number of loanwords from nearby languages such as various Turkic languages, Mongolian, and Manchu (Tungusic).

 Throughout China, Buddhism has also introduced words from Sanskrit and Pali.
 More recently, foreign invasion and trade since the First and Second Opium Wars of the mid-nineteenth century has led to prolonged contact with English, French, and Japanese.
 Although politically minded language reform under the Republic and People's Republic of China have generally preferred to use calques and neologisms in place of loanwords, a growing number – particularly from American English – have become current in modern Chinese.
 On the mainland, transcription into Chinese characters in official media and publications is directed by the Proper Names and Translation Service of the Xinhua News Agency and its reference work Names of the World's Peoples.